 It is instructed to do the backstitch going from right to left and left to right.
 Try to do both ways.
 Practice on a small square of cotton using different needles.

-The examples of backstitch include basic outlining hand embroidery, cross-stitch, and sewing stitch and also in Assisi embroidery as well as occasionally in blackwork.
+Examples of backstitch include basic outlining hand embroidery, cross-stitch, and sewing stitch, and also in Assisi embroidery as well as occasionally in blackwork.

 It is the first kind of stitch to learn when learning embroidery.
 It is used as a base for embellishment as in Pekinese stitch.